Air Force Office of Special Investigations: Task Force Black

-OSI special agents are well known for providing criminal investigations and counterintelligence support at Department of the Air Force bases around the world.
-However, OSI’s charter also provides warfighting support in deployed theaters of operation, including Afghanistan.
+OSI’s charter provides warfighting support in deployed theaters of operation, including Afghanistan.

-From executing CI support to force protection, OSI special agents in deployed theaters find, fix, and neutralize hostile adversaries targeting Air Force expeditionary bases, helping to “keep the airfield green” and ensuring freedom of movement for vital Air Force equipment and personnel.
+OSI special agents in deployed theaters find, fix, and neutralize threats to Air Force expeditionary bases, helping to “keep the airfield green” and ensuring freedom of movement for vital Air Force equipment and personnel.

-One of OSI’s flagship units conducting that pivotal mission was EDet 2413.
-The unit was a true Task Force, combining the efforts and expertise of OSI Special Agents, intelligence specialists, Air Force Security Forces, linguists, and Intelligence, Surveillance and Reconnaissance operators.
+One of OSI’s flagship units was Expeditionary Detachment (EDet) 2413.
+The unit was a Task Force that combined the efforts and expertise of OSI Special Agents, intelligence specialists, Air Force Security Forces, linguists, and Intelligence, Surveillance and Reconnaissance operators.